flant/nginx-http-rdns/README.md

         }
     }

+Being in a named location and restarting request handling pipeline, nginx continue its request handling in usual (unnamed) location.
+That's why this example will make a loop if you don't disable the module in your named location.
 The correct config for this example should be as follows:

     server {
-        rdns_deny somedomain;
         rdns on;

         location / {